openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ### Android Wear Smartwatches
 If you plan to use the android wear app to bolus or change settings then you need to ensure notifications from AndroidAPS are not blocked.
 Confirmation of action comes via notification.

-(disconnect-pump)=
+(FAQ-disconnect-pump)=
 ### Disconnect pump
 If you take your pump off for showering, bathing, swimming, sports or other activities you must let AndroidAPS know that no insulin is delivered to keep IOB correct.

-The pump can be disconnected using the Loop Status icon on the [AndroidAPS Home Screen](./Screenshots.md#loop-status).
+The pump can be disconnected using the Loop Status icon on the [AndroidAPS Home Screen](Screenshots-loop-status).

 ### Recommendations not only based on one single CGM reading
 For safety, recommendations made are based on not one CGM reading but the average delta.
 Therefore, if you miss some readings it may take a while after getting data back before AndroidAPS kicks in looping again.